KaranTrivedi/maker/README.md

 Excellent guide for structuring your projects: https://docs.python-guide.org/writing/structure/

-#Requirements
+### Requirements
-python3
+python3.6+, *nix

-This script has been tested with Ubuntu and python version 3.8 This should work with python version 3.6 and higher due to the useage of f-strings.
+This script has been tested with Ubuntu 18.04 and python version 3.8 This should work with python version 3.6 and higher due to the usage of f-strings.
 This should also run on any *nix sysetm.

-## Get started
+## Getting started

 Run command in a folder where you usually create projects. git clone https://github.com/KaranTrivedi/maker.git